sarnold/pystache/setup_description.rst

 ::

    pip install pystache

-And test it--
+And test it–

 ::

    pystache-test

 To install and test from source (e.g. from GitHub), see the Develop section.

 Use It